2D Art Gallery

 Astronaut, 2022, age 16

-I was on vacation and wanted to try my new Gouache paint I was previously gifted.
+I was on vacation and wanted to try my new Gouache paint I had been gifted.
 I was very happy with how this turned out since it had been years since I had last painted.
+I now use gouache as a base on most of my artwork

 Main Materials: Gouache